 In the current year, a significant amount of contributions were provided by a few major contributors.
 It is always considered reasonably possible that benefactors, grantors or contributors might be lost in the near term.
 The Organization's geographic areas served are concentrated in Brazoria, southern Harris, western Galveston, and eastern Fort Bend Counties, Texas.
+For the year ended June 30, 2020, approximately 75% of the total revenue and support was provided by two contributors and 100% of accounts receivable is related to one organization (see Note E).
 For the year ended June 30, 2019, approximately 60% of the total revenue and support was provided by three contributors and 100% of accounts receivable is related to one organization (see Note E).
-For the year ended June 30, 2018, approximately 72% of the total revenue and support was provided by three contributors and approximately 92% of accounts receivable is related to one organization (see Note E).
-For the year ending June 30, 2019 and 2018, 100% of the organization's grants receivable balance is related to a grant received from the Houston Endowment (see Note F).
+For the year ending June 30, 2019, 100% of the organization's grants receivable balance is related to a grant received from the Houston Endowment.